ChrisJollyAU/WAVaccine-Stats/README.md

 ### daily/all.json

-Contains data for every date, suburb and postcode combination with the exact doses performed (dose 1, 2 and total)
+Contains data for every date, suburb, postcode and group combination with the exact doses performed (dose 1, 2 and total)
 - Date
 - Suburb
 - Postcode
 - Dose 1
 - Dose 2
 - Total vaccines
+- Age group

 ### daily/postcode/{postcode}.json
 File for every postcode in WA.
 Contains data for each day there were doses administered for that postcode